Common Myths About Drug Addiction Can Keep You From Treatment

 Perhaps the most heartbreaking myth of all is that drug addicts are beyond help.
 This falsehood strips addicts and families of hope and often even influences the care they receive by physicians, therapists, and social workers.
 As Dr. Steven Batki, consulting Addiction Psychiatrist at Alta Mira, says, “Some physicians feel there’s nothing they can do to help addiction, so they don’t even bother, or they don’t make as much of an effort to treat addiction as they would high blood pressure or diabetes or other chronic medical illnesses.”

 The truth is that overall relapse rates for addiction hover around 40-60%, which is lower than or comparable to other chronic illnesses such as hypertension, asthma, and type I diabetes.
 This means that 40-60% of addicts achieve long-term recovery.
-With truly comprehensive care offered by treatment programs such as Alta Mira, however, recovery rates can be significantly higher.
+With truly comprehensive care offered by residential drug addiction treatment programs such as Alta Mira, however, recovery rates can be significantly higher.

 But what does comprehensive care mean?
 According to NIDA: